TheIconfactory/Tapestry/Documentation/API.md

 If you have used Node.js’s module loading, the approach above is very similar approach.
 Note that there is no need to export functions from the .js file that is being loaded: all functions and variables in the file are exported.

-### TBD resetAuthorization()

-Any authorization associated with the feed using the connector will be removed.
-This should be used when an unrecoverable error is detected.
+### raiseCondition(condition, title, description)

+Raises an persistent error condition that will be presented as a fatal error to the user:

+  * condition: A `String` with the type of condition: either "authorize" or "disable".
+  * title: A `String` with a short description of the condition.
+  * description A `String` with a longer description.

+When "authorize" is used, the authorization tokens for the feed will be removed.
+A prominent user interface will prompt the user to reauthorize the feed.

-It’s an indicator that something is very broken and we need to power cycle the account behind the feed.
-The user will be prompted to reauthorize the feed.
+When "disable" is used, the condition is displayed prominently and the user will be given an option to disable the feed.

+Any other condition is ignored.

 ## Configuration